StevieG47/Eclipse-boilerplate/readme.md

 Open Eclipse
 Project --> Uncheck Build Automatically
 File --> Import --> General --> Existing Projects into Workspace --> Next

 Select root directory --> Browse

-Choose *import* directory from cloned repository.
+Choose the *import* directory from cloned repository.
 This directory contains .project and .cproject files needed for Eclipse.
 Hit Finish.

 Files can be seen by going through the project tree.

-The import directory was created with
+The import directory was created with:
 ```
 mkdir import
 cd import